-As part of its review and approval process for any proposed Long-Term Contracts, the DPU must take into consideration recommendations from the Office of the Attorney General ("AGO"), which must be submitted to the DPU within forty-five (45) days following the filing of such contracts with the DPU.
-Section 83C provides that the DPU shall consider both the potential costs and benefits of such contracts and shall approve a contract only upon a finding that it is a cost-effective mechanism for procuring reliable Offshore Wind Energy Generation on a long-term basis, taking into account the factors outlined in Section 83C, as further described below.
+As part of its review and approval process for any proposed Long-Term Contracts, Section 83C provides that the DPU must take into consideration recommendations from the Office of the Attorney General ("AGO"), which must be submitted to the DPU within forty-five (45) days following the filing of such contracts with the DPU.
+Section 83C further provides that the DPU shall consider both the potential costs and benefits of such contracts and shall approve a contract only upon a finding that it is in the public interest and is a cost-effective mechanism for procuring beneficial, reliable Offshore Wind Energy Generation on a long-term basis, taking into account the factors outlined in Section 83C, as further described below.16

-Finally, if the DOER, in consultation with the Distribution Companies, and the Independent Evaluator as described in Section 1.5 below, determines that reasonable proposals were not received pursuant to this solicitation, the DOER may terminate this solicitation.
-In addition, if a Distribution Company deems all proposals to be unreasonable, it shall submit a filing to the DPU supporting its decision to decline all proposals.
+Finally, if the DOER, in consultation with the Independent Evaluator as described in Section 1.5 below, determines that reasonable proposals were not received pursuant to this solicitation, DOER may terminate this solicitation.
+In addition, if a Distribution Company deems all proposals to be unreasonable, after consultation with the DOER, it shall submit a filing to the DPU supporting its decision to decline all proposals.
 This decision is subject to DPU approval.